mikebski/resume/README.md

     Software Developer.
 Contract developer for IBM GTS - previously AT&T Managed Applications and Managed Hosting Services Unit

+* Docker Migration Developer - Part of team migrating infrastructure to Docker based containers for all applications related utilities.
+Assist new team members with development environment setup and project orientation
 * Java EE development - Mantain and enhance customer aquisition applications in the consumer financial services sector.
 Participate in maintence and new development cycles to enhance applications and correct defects.
 * Setup Jenkins CI server to automatically run daily Selenium regression test suites and generate reports
 * Setup ELK data warehouse and dashboards to allow management and clients to access "real time" BI reports and visualizations